asheremet/console-log-format/README.md

 # Console.log Formatter
-Make your `console.log` more visible and stand out among others.
-See the file and the line where the `console.log` is placed to make cleaning up easier.
+Make your `console.log` more visible and stand out from others'.
+See the file path and the line number where the `console.log` is placed to make cleaning up easier.

 ## Installation
 ```